SJalltheway5/quickemu/README.md

 distributions where the virtual machines can be stored anywhere, such as external USB storage.

-Quickemu is supposed to be opinionated and attempt to *"do the right thing"* rather than expose rich configuration options.
-Quickemu is a frontend to the fully accelerated [qemu-virgil](https://snapcraft.io/qemu-virgil).
-See the video where I explain some of my motivations for creating this script.
+Quickemu is opinionated and will attempt to *"do the right thing"* in terms of automatic configuration.
+It is a frontend to the fully accelerated [qemu-virgil](https://snapcraft.io/qemu-virgil).
+See the video where I explain some of my motivations for creating this script:

 [![Replace VirtualBox with Bash & QEMU](https://img.youtube.com/vi/AOTYWEgw0hI/0.jpg)](https://www.youtube.com/watch?v=AOTYWEgw0hI)